 Ask your stylist for longer, choppier layers throughout, as this will help boost texture, without making your hair look too ridiculously full.
 Aim for the longest length to fall just below your collarbones, and keep the shortest layer to around mid-cheek.

-Want to hear the best part?
 Split fringes have the added benefit of being one of the most low maintenance haircuts for thick hair.
 You don’t have to be as religious with getting trims as you would with a normal straight-across cut, so you can space out your appointments a bit more.

 Just because you are genetically blessed with thick hair doesn’t mean you won’t be able to embrace a short hairstyle.
 By adding choppy layers to a chin-grazing bob, your thick locks will look and feel less bulky, making them easier to manage, too.